Ajayreddy8787/duplicate-data-detection-ml/README.md

-# Duplicate Data Detection and Removal using TF-IDF in Python
+# Duplicate Data Detection using MACHINE LEARNING

 ## 📌 Description
 This machine learning mini project detects and removes duplicate or highly similar text entries from a dataset using **TF-IDF (Term Frequency–Inverse Document Frequency)** and **cosine similarity**.
 The implementation is done in Python, ensuring efficient text vectorization and comparison.
 This approach improves data quality for analytics and Natural Language Processing (NLP) tasks.